slro/mflod/mflod/crypto/README.md

 > implementation of **Flod** overlay protocol.
 For a complete version of
 > project documentation see ???[no link yet].

-This is a documentation for a `Crypto` module of **MFlod** messenger.
-It describes the process of creation of **Flod** protocol message packet, security implications of the cryptographic design behind it and how all of this is implemented in **MFlod**.
+This is a documentation for `Crypto` module of **MFlod** messenger.
+It describes the process of creation of **Flod** protocol message packet, security implications of a cryptographic design behind it and how all of this is implemented in **MFlod**.

 ## Description of a message packet structure